Skip to main content

 Request

 The transcribe() function can be used to transcribe audio.
 Pass either a url or a content to the transcribe function.
-Examples are provided below as a guide for you.

 Best Practices for Use